Lumi-supercomputer/LUMI-training-materials/docs/2day-next/04-Modules.md

 are shown (and this is the case here as the module is actually available directly after login and also via some other combinations of modules that are not shown).
-This is because the HPE Cray Programming Environment is system-installed and sits next to the application software stacks that are managed differently, but in some cases also because the HPE Cray PE sometimes fails to give the complete combination of modules that is needed.
+This is because the HPE Cray Programming Environment is system-installed and sits next to the application software stacks that are managed differently, but in some cases also because the HPE Cray PE uses Lmod in a different way than intended by the Lmod developers, causing the spider command to not find some combinations that would actually work.
 The command does work well with the software managed by the LUMI User Support Team as the next two examples will show.